 - Serving Size: 1 chicken thigh with hot honey

-Keywords: Hot honey chicken, recipe, Nashville Hot chicken, spicy chicken thighs, sheet pan hot chicken, Spicy honey Chicken recipe, easy hot honey chicken
+Keywords: Hot honey chicken, recipe, Nashville Hot chicken, how to make hot honey, spicy chicken thighs, sheet pan hot chicken, Spicy honey Chicken recipe, easy hot honey chicken